kiba/Writings/atg/chp7_realization.md

 **October 15, 2015**
 **FBI Crime Lab**

-They gotten nowhere with the interrogation of a criminal who is both an impersonator and a thief.
-Even from fingerprint and face recognition, they still don't know the criminal's real name.
-Yes, he claimed to be a diplomat named Gerry Parkinson, but that diplomat was working in China.
-Her partner, Daniel Fox decided to humor him to throw the person off his game by agreeing to a DNA test.
+Smith had dismissed the criminal that she and her partner was interrogating as a nuisance and a crank.
+It turned out that his crime was far more serious.
+Not only the criminal had impersonated a high ranking diplomat, but also stole classified information.
+Fingerprint and face recognition had turned up nothing.
+This man was never in the FBI crime database.
+Interrogation had proven absolutely useless.
+The duo still do not know the criminal's real name.
+In desperation, her partner, Daniel Fox decided to humor him to throw the person off his game by agreeing to a DNA test.

+That in turned led Agent Smith here to this crime lab, waiting outside of the very room that was processing the evidence.
+With luck, they'll be able to prove that the criminal was not the diplomat as he claimed.

-A whitecoat lab technician came out of the genetic lab that Special Agent Madison Smith was standing outside.
-"Special Agent Madison Smith?" the technician called for her.
+"Special Agent Madison Smith?" a lab technician called for her.

 "I am that person.
 What do you have for me?" she said, awaiting the result.